WBOR: History

 At 7 pm on May 9, 1951, BOTA began officially broadcasting at 820 AM.
 In conjunction with the official switch, BOTA changes its name to WBOA (Bowdoin-on-Air), their official FCC station name.

 In December 1956, WBOA reregistered with the FCC as an FM station and was granted the broadcast frequency of 91.1 MHz.
 With the switch to FM, WBOA changes its name to WBOR (Bowdoin-on-Radio).
 WBOR's first campus-wide FM broadcast was heard on February 20, 1957.
 Previously, WBOA could only be heard in freshmen dorms within a few hundred feet of the station.

-On March 13, 1960, WBOR recorded a Pete Seeger concert at Bowdoin’s Pickard Theater.
+On March 13, 1960, WBOR recorded a Pete Seeger concert at Bowdoin's Pickard Theater.
 The Smithsonian Institution would later release the entire recording in a two-CD set and on streaming platforms.
 In the same year, WBOR interviewed actress Bette Davis on air.

 On May 6, 1964, WBOR recorded a speech given by Martin Luther King at the First Parish Church in Brunswick.
 WBOR's all-day coverage of Vietnam War moratorium activities took place on October 5, 1969.
 After a two-year battle with local radio and TV stations, on October 19, 1982, the FCC granted WBOR permission to increase its signal strength to 300 watts.

 Over the summer of 1995, WBOR moved into a newly renovated space in the basement of the Dudley Coe Health Center.
 In the fall of 2006, WBOR came under heavy fire from the FCC when attempting to renew its license due to missing information from quarterly station reports.
 A "Save WBOR" campaign was mounted, and over 600 letters from students, faculty, alumni, and community members, including Senator Olympia Snowe, were sent to the FCC office to support WBOR, citing its prominent role in the Mid Coast Maine community.
 The FCC was swayed and decided to renew WBOR's license, letting the station off with a fine.

-As of January 6, 2025, after 29 years in the Dudley Coe building, the studio was shut down in order to relocate to the Coles Tower.
+As of January 6, 2025, after 29 years in the Dudley Coe building, the studio was shut down to relocate to the Coles Tower.

 In May 2025, Neal Agarwal (creator of Infinite Craft, The Password Game, and Stimulation Clicker) released the game Internet Roadtrip, in which players vote in real time to determine the path of an imaginary car through Google Street View imagery.
-The game includes a FM radio feature, and while in Brunswick, the players tuned to WBOR.
+The game includes an FM radio feature, and while in Brunswick, the players tuned to WBOR.
 The station's hosts eventually became aware of the game and established communication with the players, played their song requests, and acknowledged the game on air.